 Like many medical devices, cleanliness is crucial to the performance of fiber optic instruments.
 Any contamination on the termini end-face can cause failure of the component or the system as a whole.
 Even microscopic particles on the end-faces can cause a variety of problems for optical connections.

 A variety of serious, undesired outcomes, from deteriorated performance levels to ruined instruments, could occur if a contaminated fiber optic connection is used.
 A dirty fiber optic end-face will significantly degrade signal transmission and can result in blocking the fiber optic signal altogether.
-Even if a particle is only situated on the ferrule or the edge of the end-face, it can cause an air gap or misalignment in the termini between the cores.
+Even if a particle is only situated on the ferrule or the edge of the end-face, it causes an air gap or misalignment in the termini between the cores.
 This can result in back reflections, instability in the laser system, signal attenuation, or even system shutdown.
 Another potential issue is a scratched surface as a result of dust particles trapped between two termini end-faces.
 In addition, some fiber optic instruments, such as those using high-power Class IV lasers, generate a significant amount of hear, which, when in contact with contaminants, can spark a violent reaction or fire.

 One of the biggest challenges related to cleaning fiber optic termini is finding a process that works.
 Improvising a cleaning process will almost certainly lead to failure, as previously outlined.
 The best advice is to inspect, clean and inspect again.
 Repeat this process until you are absolutely sure the instrument connection is clear of all contaminants.
 Spending the time to clean it right the first time saves time and money in the end.